 There are a multitude of companies that can build you an app… However, there are not many that are able to truly understand how business needs may or may not be addressed by mobile technology.
 This reality becomes especially harsh once an investment in an app is made, only to find that the end result does not adequately serve the end user or achieve the desired business impact.
 As businesses “get smart” and better connected, 2016 will show successful mobile solutions that first embark with a “Business First” approach that defines how the solution will impact the business needs it intends to address.
 In other words, for apps to be used and worth the investment, the meaning of “value” should be defined and measurable before any development team begins to show you how agile they can be.

 This year we learned that app retention is getting better with users now opening and using apps 80% of the time.
 For apps that fall in that 20% range, they were likely developed without a strong mobile strategy and may get a download once or thrice but their users will tend to open it once and then never again… User adoption is huge and one thing the team at SevenTablets has done is work to understand what the end users’ needs are and how best to cater to them.
 In doing so, a mobile strategy and the resulting solution is able to provide the value that is being sought after. #value

-Developing a business mobile strategy and any apps that may follow can seem like a daunting task.
-At SevenTablets, we have the knowledge and experience to smoothly guide you through the process and we’re pleased to help our clients find considerable value from technology.
+Developing a business mobile strategy and starting an app development project can seem like a daunting task.
+However, the team at SevenTablets has extensive knowledge and experience to smoothly guide you through the process.
+We’re pleased to help our clients find considerable value from technology.